 - Promote the Sure Start programme.

-Southend Council has an exceptionally poor record of promoting economic and employment growth by environmentally destructive practices.
+Our area has an exceptionally poor record of promoting economic and employment growth by environmentally destructive practices.

 - Support independent traders, seeking ways to reduce the business rates burden upon small traders; and

 - Develop a local Circular Economy, encouraging residents to purchase from local traders.

 Supporting local businesses, and implementing the principles of a circular economy is a model that not only works but is easily implemented.

 Our Manifesto supports local traders and seeks to form new business opportunities afforded by renewable energy technologies and responsible food production.

 At a time when consistent NHS cuts are threatening the services in our Communities and at our Hospitals, working to save our NHS has never been a more pressing issue.

 The NHS is crippled with a chronic obesity crisis, and local mental health services are more and more strained each day.
 We will: